MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/appium.md

 * Maven version must be atleast 3.3.9
 * Support for Appium version 1.7.1 only
 * JUnit 4.9 or newer
-* Automating browsers (web testing) is not supported.
+* Automating browsers or WebView context is not supported.
 * Tests that launch multiple apps or no apps are not currently supported.
 The test must launch precisely one app.

 ## Prerequisites